“Spring is different this year.

 But, maybe not surprising.
 One aspires to be a world-class global city with all the amenities, transport and variety of a world-class global city.
 As anybody who lives there can tell you, it is far from perfect and surely doesn’t have the balance right particularly where housing is concerned.
 But Seattle seems mostly not to aspire to be a city at all.

 [Personal definition of city: “a place where most people encounter more people who are unlike them than people who are like them and where the encounters occur naturally, many times a day.”
 Oh, and where you don’t need a car.]

-This might be a great place if you already have a group of friends or a family and aren’t looking to reach out.
+This might be a great place if you already have a group of friends or a family and have less of a need to interact more broadly.
 Most of the people I know here like it.
-But I’m always looking for new people and very random experiences, whether at home or when I travel.
+But I’m always looking for new people and random experiences, whether at home or when I travel.
 I rarely meet people in organized groups, and I’ve developed exactly one lasting friendship at work in my entire life.

 I need to walk down the street and feel the energy around me.